jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 #### Beginner's mind (aka "lighten up")

-The very first and most important trick to improvising on guitar is to lighten up about what sounds "good".
+The most important trick for improvising on guitar is to lighten up about what sounds "good".

 Rather than worry about how it will sound, or whether others would appreciate it, it is far more effective to let go and discover whatever emerges,